 The archer-line is effective against infantry and even cavalry when they reach a critical-mass.

 It can be countered by spearmen (although they beat spearmen one on one), monks and archers when those archers have a critical mass, and typically when they are crossbowmen.
-Due to how expensive knights are, resulting in a difficulty or delay in massing them, monks are the ideal counter.
+As knights are very expensive, it can be difficult or there can be a delay to massing them – this is why monks are the ideal counter.

 The spearman-line is an infantry trash unit.
 The spearman-line includes spearman, pikeman and halberdiers.